-- 1. How many homes did you sell in <period> that incorporated this upgrade? - 2.
-Of these homes, how many would have incorporated this upgrade, had the rogram> not existed?
+- 1. How many homes did you sell in <period> that incorporated this upgrade?

 Evaluators should ensure that nonparticipant builders receive sufficient time to collect specific data and not rely on "guesses" to respond.
 Responses should also clarify whether sales counts are specific to the utility service territory in question.